 top of page

-Ask the Trainer
+Ask the Trainer!

 Structure starts from the minute we get up.
 Your dog will be expected to exit their crate calmly when starting our day.
 Your dog will then go out for a potty break and work for breakfast during an obedience training session.
 Throughout the day your dog will work on various household manners and have “place” sessions with other dogs to help teach them to be calm.
 A structured walk and some appropriate social playtime happens in the afternoon, followed by another training session.
 By dinner your pup will be pretty tired both physically and mentally and more than happy for bedtime!

-Tell me about your training philosophy?
+Can you describe your training philosophy?

 Balanced training is a mix of rewarding what we want the dog to do more of and correcting the behavior we want to see less of.
 Training tools, treats and praise are all utilized in teaching your dog.
-I teach through repetition and routine, but the owner has to be willing to follow through at home too.
+We teach through repetition and routine, but the owner has to be willing to follow through at home too.

 What training tools do you use?

 Every dog is different, therefore different tools work better for some dogs and not as well for others.
 The key is finding what is right for your dog.
-Tools that I use include, but are not limited to: prong training collars, slip leads, e-collars, food, treats, toys, Pet Convincers, and other dogs.
+Tools that we use include, but are not limited to: prong training collars, slip leads, e-collars, food, treats, toys, Pet Convincers, and other dogs.

 What is a prong collar?

-Does the E-Collar Shock the dog?
+Does the E-Collar shock the dog?

 bottom of page